George Floyd Justice in Policing Act

 The George Floyd Justice in Policing Act of 2021 was a policing reform bill drafted by Democrats in the United States Congress.
 The legislation was introduced in the United States House of Representatives on February 24, 2021.
 The legislation aims to combat police misconduct, excessive force, and racial bias in policing.

-The bill passed the Democratic-controlled House of Representatives on a mostly party-line vote of 220–212, but not the evenly divided Senate amid opposition from Republicans.
+The bill passed the Democratic-controlled House of Representatives on a mostly party-line vote of 220–212, but not the evenly divided but Democratic-controlled Senate amid opposition from Republicans.
 Negotiations between Republican and Democratic senators on a reform bill collapsed in September 2021.

 Background

-The drafting of the legislation was preceded by a series of protests following the murder of George Floyd in Minnesota and other high-profile killings of African Americans at the hands of mostly white police officers and civilians in 2020, such as the shooting of Breonna Taylor in Kentucky.
+The drafting of the legislation was preceded by a series of protests following the murder of George Floyd in Minnesota and other high-profile killings of African Americans at the hands of police officers and civilians in 2020, such as the shooting of Breonna Taylor in Kentucky.
 The proposed legislation contains some provisions that civil rights advocates have long sought, and is named in Floyd's honor.